alexahong/Compilers/README.md

 # Compilers

-Alexa Hong and Jacob Mulligan
+Partners: Alexa Hong and Jacob Mulligan

+Alexa: I worked on implementing from_bin and getting the instructions into a vector.
+Jacob: I worked on implementing the execution loop to get the correct value output.